The Judas Tree (Jonathan Creek): Plot

 A running sub-plot throughout the episode sees Joey begin working as an assistant to Jonathan's boss, magician Adam Klaus (Stuart Milligan).
 Adam receives a spate of negative publicity after obliviously making comments which are construed as bigoted.
 Videos featuring him are edited and posted on the internet, depicting him dressed as Hitler and in blackface.
 Jonathan explains to Joey how the editing can be performed, and she then suggests to Adam that he perform a routine dressed as a wizard, a costume which is easily manipulated to make it appear that he was wearing Ku Klux Klan robes.
 The torch he carries turns into a flaming cross.
 At the end he grabs a sword and angrily asks whose idea it was to dress up as a wizard at which point Joey walks in.
 Jonathan says it is ironic as it is just coming up to 15:15.

+The episode seethes with literary references to ghost story writer M. R. James, whose tales have often been adapted by the BBC as part of their A Ghost Story for Christmas sequence.
+The basic premise of warning a victim of their approaching death is the plot of 'Casting The Runes', and the episode features characters named 'Karswell' (after Julian Karswell in this story) along with an 'Alberic' (refer 'Canon Alberic's Scrapbook').

+A further ghost story literary reference exists in the naming of the character 'Thadeus Northcote'.
+The author Amyas Northcote published a collection of ghost stories called 'A Ghostly Company' (1922), which includes the famous tale 'Brickett Bottom'.
+In this story, a young woman sees a house that her sister can't see, and after setting out to visit it alone the next day, mysteriously vanishes - reflecting key elements of this Jonathan Creek episode.